hexken/bilevin/README.md

 - Multiprocess same-gpu doesn't work, throws c10 throws an error during all_gather of the batch_results.
 Not that important since we don't plan to use this parallelization scheme.
+- use JSON to write problems to files.
+Refactor problems/domains/env structures.

 # Notes
 - Order of problems seen is only deterministic for a given world_size.